MoezTofiq/flutter-tutorial-with-more-description/README.md

 the only difference is that the components have more description on how they work, for a better understanding go through the repos commits since there were things I had to delete while going through the tutorial.

+# Requirments
+The application is made for windows desktop version

 happy coding - Moeez